The disappearance of site cookies and data privacy norms are influencing the way modern marketers interact with their audiences.

 Privacy-focused analytics following a cookieless architecture is a respite to SaaS companies and startups of all sizes.

-It involves no user data tracking, sharing, or selling them to third-party companies.
+It involves no user data tracking, sharing, or selling to third-party companies.
 Hence, it protects users’ privacy.
 In addition, they comply with regulations such as GDPR, CCPA, PECR, etc.

 If you go for a privacy-focused solution, as explained in the subsequent section, you have another advantage.
 Since these solution providers are mostly software firms, not advertising companies, they never collect or share your data for advertising or for any other purpose.